Nastasya Generalova: Gymnastics career

-In the 2018 season, on March 15–18, Generalova competed at the 2018 Grand Prix Kiev finishing 5th in the all-around, she qualified in 3 apparatus finals and finished 6th in hoop, ball and clubs.
-On March March 24–25, she then finished 12th in the all-around at the 2018 Thiais Grand Prix.
-On April 20–22, at the 2018 Tashkent World Cup, Generalova finished 15th in the all-around and did not qualify in any apparatus finals.
-At the 2018 Pan American Championships, she took silver in ball and clubs.
+In the 2018 season, on March 15–18, Generalova competed at the 2018 Grand Prix Kiev, finishing 5th in the all-around.
+She qualified for three apparatus finals and finished 6th in hoop, ball and clubs.
+On March 24–25, she finished 12th in the all-around at the 2018 Thiais Grand Prix.
+On April 20–22, at the 2018 Tashkent World Cup, Generalova finished 15th in the all-around and did not qualify for any apparatus finals.
+At the 2018 Pan American Gymnastics Championships in September, she took silver in ball and clubs.
+In October, she won her first Grand Prix series medal at the final event in Marbella, where she won the clubs final silver medal.

 In February 2019, Generalova started her season by competing at the Rhythmic Challenge in Indianapolis, finishing second with ball, third all-around and with clubs and ribbon, and fourth with hoop.
-In April, she competed at Thiais Grand Prix, finishing 17th all-around.
+In April, she competed at Thiais Grand Prix, finishing 17th in the all-around.
 On May 4–5, Generalova competed at the Guadalajara World Challenge Cup, finishing eleventh all-around and qualifying to the ribbon final.
 She placed seventh in the final.
-At the Rhythmic Elite Qualifier on May 19, Generalova won gold with clubs and bronze in all-around.
-At the USA Gymnastics Championships in July, Generalova won clubs bronze, finished fourth all-around and with hoop, placed fifth with ball and sixth with ribbon.
+At the Rhythmic Elite Qualifier on May 19, Generalova won gold with clubs and bronze in the all-around.
+At the USA Gymnastics Championships in July, Generalova finished fourth in the all-around.
+In the finals, she won the clubs bronze and was fourth with hoop, fifth with ball, and sixth with ribbon.

+Generalova finished her gymnastics career in 2019.
+In 2024, she was featured in a documentary, Breaking Boundaries, which covers her career from 2016 to 2019 and discusses her experience with being black in a sport with very few black athletes.